ansis-ai/gethelp/docs/10_odoo/30_sales_distribution/06_managing_pricing/index.md

 ## How to adapt your prices to your customers and apply discounts

-ANSIS has a powerful pricelist feature to support a pricing strategy tailored to your business.
-A pricelist is a list of prices or price rules that ANSIS searches to determine the suggested price.
+SYNER-CATALYST has a powerful pricelist feature to support a pricing strategy tailored to your business.
+A pricelist is a list of prices or price rules that SYNER-CATALYST searches to determine the suggested price.
 You can set several criteria to use a specific price: periods, min. sold quantity (meet a minimum order quantity and get a price break), etc.
 <br /><br />
 As pricelists only suggest prices, they can be overridden by vendors completing sales orders.
 Choose your pricing strategy from **Sales ‣ Settings**.
 <br /><br />